TamedLions/SoftwareAutomation/README.md

 # CS 320 Module 8 – Portfolio Artifact
+A showcase of my work in software testing and automation using Java and JUnit.

 ## Overview
-This project demonstrates my work in software testing and automation.
-The purpose of this artifact is to showcase my ability to create and execute unit tests that ensure software functionality and reliability.
-The project includes test cases designed to validate contact services and identify potential issues in the system.
+In this project, I worked on developing and testing a contact service application.
+The goal was to create and execute unit tests that ensure the system functions correctly and handles potential errors.
+This artifact reflects my ability to apply software testing techniques in a structured and practical way.
 ---

 ## Skills Demonstrated